Mental Health and Wellbeing

 Our Wellbeing Team

 Cherry Willder leads our Wellbeing Team and is best placed to put you in contact with the right service or support.
-She is supported by Clare Sharp who is our school's Emotional Literacy Support Assistants (ELSA) and Jen Harrison who is our Theraputic Active Listening Assistant (TALA).
+She is supported by Mark Lawrence, who is our school's Emotional Literacy Support Assistant (ELSA) and Jen Harrison who is our Theraputic Active Listening Assistant (TALA).

 The team has a wealth of knowledge and can signpost you to other agencies.